Court of Appeal

 The Court of Appeal is the second highest tier in the Irish courts system.
 It hears appeals from the High Court in civil cases, and appeals from the Circuit Criminal Court, the Central Criminal Court and the Special Criminal Court in criminal cases.

 The Court of Appeal is not a court of local or limited jurisdiction.
 This means that it is not restricted to hearing cases from certain geographical areas and there is no limit to the amount of monetary damages it can award.

 Established in 2014 under the Court of Appeal Act 2014, the Court of Appeal replaced the Court of Criminal Appeal and the Courts-Martial Appeal Court, which were abolished.
 As a result, the only appeals that go to the Supreme Court are those which raise issues of major public importance or where the interests of justice require such an appeal.
 For more, see ‘Appealing Court of Appeal decisions’ below.

 Structure of the Court

-The Court of Appeal is made up of 15 ordinary judges and the President of the Court of Appeal.
+The Court of Appeal has up to 17 ordinary judges and the President of the Court of Appeal.
 The President of the High Court and the Chief Justice are additional judges of the Court of Appeal.
 The President of the Court of Appeal assigns the work of the Court.
 Cases are normally heard and determined by 3 judges.

 However, some interlocutory and procedural applications can be heard by the President or another nominated judge alone.
 An interlocutory application is an application for a temporary decision on an issue while the case is in progress and awaiting a final decision.
 Procedural applications could include, for example, an application for legal aid.